Learn more about provisional drivers car insurance and read our tips for keeping learner driver insurance costs down

 There’s also a fee for processing the application, which costs around £50.

-You will then receive a photo ID card and an accompanying document (usually within a week of applying), which will also allow you to take the driving theory test and the practical test, once you’re ready for them.
+You will then receive a photo ID card (usually within a week of applying), which will also allow you to take the driving theory test and the practical test, once you’re ready for them.

 Once you do get behind the wheel you will need to be accompanied by someone over 21 who has had their full licence for at least 3 years.